austintgriffith/passkey-oneshot/README.md

 # Passkey OneShot

-> build a greeter contract that let's me create and sign with a passkey and verify the signature onchain to set a greeting
+> build a greeter contract that lets me create and sign with a passkey and verify the signature onchain to set a greeting

 ## built with 🏗 Scaffold-ETH 2